Adoption Policies & Fees

 Fee for returned (bounced) checks

-Multi-Dog Discount – If adopting two dogs, a $50 discount per dog will be given on the corresponding adoption fee noted above.
+Multi-Dog Discount – For anyone who adopts a bonded pair, a $50 discount per dog will be given on the corresponding adoption fee noted above.